Fawad992005/React_Native_Projects/README.md

 ## 📂 Projects Included

-1. **Password Generator1** - Generates Random Password which includes lowercase,uppercase letters,numbers and symbols
+1. **Password Generator1** - Generates Random Password which includes lowercase,uppercase letters,numbers and symbols.
+2. **Haptic_Feeback** - Haptic feedback in a React Native app provides tactile responses, enhancing user experience with vibrations for interactions.
    _(List all projects with brief descriptions)_

 ---